Trump escalates attacks on his attorney general

 - McCain tributes echo with criticism of Trump

-Another blow in Trump’s long-running feud with Sessions, the president’s complaint fits with his pattern of viewing the Department of Justice less as a law enforcement agency and more as a department that is supposed to do his political bidding.
+The Hunter investigation began in June 2016, according to the indictment.
+It was not clear when the investigation into Collins began.
+The conspiracy alleged in his indictment supposedly began in 2017, though he was also under investigation by congressional ethics officials.

+Hunter has not exited his race, while Collins ended his re-election bid days after his indictment.
+Both seats appear likely to remain in GOP hands, but the charges have raised Democratic hopes.

 Trump, who did not address the specifics of the charges, just the political impact, has previously pressed Sessions to investigate his perceived enemies and has accused Sessions of failing to take control of the Justice Department.
-Trump has also repeatedly complained that Sessions recused himself from the Russia investigation.
+Trump has also repeatedly complained publicly and privately over Sessions’ decision to recuse himself from the federal investigation into possible collusion between the Trump campaign and Russia because he’d worked on Trump’s campaign.

 Some of the issues Trump has raised have either already been examined or are being investigated.